-Currently you can go to the office with required documents like photocopy f citizenship certificate/visa/ driving license and fill the form there or you can download the form from our site, print and fill it then take all the documents and submit them.
+Currently you can go to the office with required documents like photocopy of citizenship certificate/visa/ driving license and fill the form in office and submit them.
 The office said online service is on the way which will remove all this hassle.

 Mobile Imports association and NTA are working to block illegally imported phones.
 People are allowed to bring mobiles as gift and for personal usage.
 This project is to fight against illegally imported phones which haven’t paid tax.
 They are also working to let all the previously imported phones work.
 It is only applicable for device that has SIM support.
 If your device doesn’t have SIM card slot then there is no problem.
 Around 200000 devices have been already registered.
 Message notifications will be sent to unregistered mobile phones soon.